Erick-N-B-Araujo/selenium-cucumber-automationexercise/README.md

 - Include support for additional browsers like Firefox and Edge.
 - Expand test coverage to include additional user flows.
-- Integrate with CI/CD pipelines using Jenkins or GitHub Actions.

 ## License